sethyuan/fgen/README.md

 fgen is a file generator library to be used to generate project structures, file templates and/or snippets.
 Templates are based on the [mustache](http://mustache.github.com) template language.

-In order to generate files, you need to provide a folder of templates and a context object to fgen, and fgen will generate the appropriate folder structures and files. fgen can be used as core engine of any generator software.
+In order to generate files, you need to provide a folder of templates and a context object to fgen, and fgen will generate the appropriate folder structures and files. fgen can be used as the core engine of any generator software.

 ## Example